CallFlow Sequence Diagram Generator

 For example:

-# Click here for original ethereal capture file ! mycapture.cap
+# Click here for original wireshark capture file ! mycapture.cap

 # This is a comment